vmaltas/package/README.md

 44 : (1,24.31,€33) (2,14.55,€56) (3,30.91,€14) (4,16.13,€58)

 # Credits
-github to give an facility to share this code to all.
+github to give a facility to share this code to all.